Our History

 Back in July 2008, Colin Rendell of the Cornwall County Music Service embarked on a mission to start an orchestra for Cornish people to dust off their long-dropped musical instruments and brush up their long-forgotten musical skills.

 Thus was born the Cornwall Returners Orchestra, meeting for the first time at the old Richard Lander School, Truro, at 7.30pm on Monday 22 September 2008.
 We consisted of Colin as conductor, and a group of ten rusty but keen players, frustrated at how much we had forgotten, yet inspired to pick it all up again.
-We were joined by some experts as well, and they helped us with all the forgotten notes, keys, scales, timing, etc. etc.
+We were joined by some experts as well, and they helped us with all the forgotten notes, keys, scales, timing, etc.

-We soon decided we would add a hint of spice by committing to reach a standard worthy of performances, and from then on our rehearsals began to have purpose and direction.
+We soon decided we would add a hint of spice by committing to reach a standard worthy of performances, and from then on, our rehearsals began to have purpose and direction.

 Mailing list

 Information about upcoming concerts and openings within the orchestra delivered to your inbox.
+By subscribing you consent to receiving our emails.
+Find out more in our Privacy Statement.